 Second, be registered for MC501- Spiritual Formation for Ministry.
 Again, you will need to take this course either prior to, or concurrent with, your first Mentored Ministry course (MM505).
 We recommend you take this MC501 during your first or second semester of the M.Div. program.

-Students register for Mentored Ministry field units at the same time and the same way that they register for all classes.
-Note: The orientation is not a course in itself but is required to be attended before beginning any field units.
-Field units are 10 hours per week for 12 weeks of the chosen semesters.
-Summer Mentored Ministry must also be 12 weeks long, and can be registered for under the entire Summer Session.
+Students register for Mentored Ministry courses at the same time and the same way that they register for all classes.
+Note: The orientation is not a course in itself but is required to be attended before beginning any MM course.
+Mentored Ministry courses are 10 hours per week for 12 weeks of the chosen semesters.
+Mentored Ministry in the Summer must also be 12 weeks long and should be registered for under the entire Summer Session.